-- Monthly monitoring of income and expenditure against the annual budget - Business Planning process - The setting of annual budgets - The Medium Term Financial Plan (rolling four years) reflecting the local government finance settlement funding agreement - Treasury Management including arranging short- and long-term financing - The monitoring of finances against the Medium Term Financial Plan - Setting of financial and performance targets - Managing risk in key financial service areas - Clearly defined capital expenditure guidelines - Regular reporting of the Council's financial position to Councillors - Ensuring procurement policy is correctly applied and in line with best practice - Production and maintenance of the Council's Capital Strategy.
+- Monthly monitoring of income and expenditure against the annual budget - Business Planning process - The setting of annual budgets - The Medium Term Financial Plan (rolling four years) reflecting the local government finance settlement funding agreement - Treasury Management including arranging short- and long-term financing - The monitoring of finances against the Medium Term Financial Plan - Setting of financial and performance targets - Managing risk in key financial service areas - Clearly defined capital expenditure guidelines - Regular reporting of the Council's financial position to Councillors - · Ensuring procurement policy is correctly applied and in line with best practice - Production and maintenance of the Council's Capital Strategy.

 Ipswich Borough Council has a duty to ensure that it acts in accordance with the law and regulations in the performance of its functions.
 It has developed policies and procedures for its officers to ensure that, as far as possible, all officers understand their responsibilities both to the Council and to the public.
-Two key documents are the Financial Regulations and the Contract Standing Orders, available to all officers via the Council's Intranet, as well as available to the public as part of the Constitution, which is published on the Council's website.
+Three key documents are the Finance Rules, the Financial Standing Orders and the Contract Standing Orders, available to all officers via the Council's Intranet, with the latter two available to the public as part of the Constitution, which is published on the Council's website.